Manchester City 5-1 Fulham: Marco Silva says it should be 'impossible' to allow controversial goal - VAR has lot to answer for

 Fulham manager Marco Silva vented his frustration over a contentious VAR decision to allow Man City's second goal, scored by Nathan Ake, to stand; former Premier League referee Mike Dean agreed the goal should have been chalked off; Erling Haaland also believes Fulham were hard done by

-Erling Haaland fired another hat-trick as Manchester City maintained their 100 per cent Premier League start with a 5-1 home victory over Fulham, but the game wasn't without its controversy.
+Fulham manager Marco Silva claimed it should have been "impossible" to allow Man City's contentious second goal to stand, wit the game poised at 1-1.

-Fulham manager Marco Silva claimed it should have been "impossible" to allow Man City's contentious second goal to stand, with the game poised at 1-1.
+Erling Haaland fired another hat-trick as City maintained their 100 per cent Premier League start with a 5-1 home victory, but the game wasn't without its controversy.

 The Cottagers had been holding their own against the treble winners at the Etihad Stadium when City went 2-1 ahead on the stroke of half-time with a Nathan Ake header.